U.S. Route 29 in Florida: Route description

-From here the road begins to curve more toward the northeast.
+From here, the road begins to curve more toward the northeast.
 Just north of the Morgan Cemetery, US 29 enters Barth, which contains a side road toward the Lakeside at Barth campground.
-After a pair of bridges over the Morgan Branch, the road passes a local cemetery before intersecting with Mason Road and Cotton Lake Road, the former of which serves as the entrance to a Christian summer camp called "Camp O' the Pines" Crossing a pair of bridges over Mitchell Creek, it passes a side road to the West Fraser "McDavid Sawmill," and later runs under the same power lines it encountered north of Neal Road in Cantonment.
-Northeast of those power lines, the road enters Bogia, where it intersects two local streets named for the community and a pair of bridges over Cotton Creek. north of a dirt road named Driver Road, which only intersects the southbound lanes, US 29 officially enters McDavid, where it intersects the western terminus of Main Street, where a church and the McDavid Post Office can be found and shortly afterwards the eastern terminus of CR 164.
+After a pair of bridges over the Morgan Branch, the road passes a local cemetery before intersecting with Mason Road and Cotton Lake Road, the former of which serves as the entrance to a Christian summer camp called "Camp O' the Pines".
+Crossing a pair of bridges over Mitchell Creek, it passes a side road to the West Fraser Timber "McDavid Sawmill" and later runs under the same powerlines it encountered north of Neal Road in Cantonment.
+Northeast of those powerlines, the road enters Bogia, where it intersects two local streets named for the community and a pair of bridges over Cotton Creek.
+US 29 officially enters McDavid, where it intersects the western terminus of Main Street, where a church and the McDavid Post Office can be found and shortly afterward the eastern terminus of CR 164, 0.1 mi north of a dirt road named Driver Road, which only intersects the southbound lanes.
 After passing by a volunteer firehouse on the east side and a gas station on the west side, the road runs over a pair of bridges over Mitchell Creek then climbs another hill, where the road runs through more forestland with sparse houses and farms.